International cases in UK courts

 - Obrascon Huarte Lain SA V Attorney General For Gibraltar BLR 484 (TCC), BLR 521 (CA)

-Our experience of international arbitration means our members are uniquely placed to appear in applications to the court for emergency injunctions or other protective measures connected with such arbitrations, such as the application for a freezing injunction to protect funds to satisfy an arbitration award in IOT Engineering Projects v Dangote & IDBI Bank EWHC Civ 1348.
+Members’ experience of international arbitration means they are uniquely placed to appear in applications to the court for emergency injunctions or other protective measures connected with such arbitrations, such as the application for a freezing injunction to protect funds to satisfy an arbitration award in IOT Engineering Projects v Dangote & IDBI Bank EWHC Civ 1348.

 - Simon Carves v Ensus BLR 340